Explanation of types of jobs on RemoteAssistantJobs.com

 A contract remote assistant job involves an employment agreement for a fixed or indefinite period.
 Contract roles can be full-time or part-time, and the terms are clearly defined in advance.

-Example: contract-based remote marketing assistant, remote administrative assistant on a fixed-term contract, etc.
+For example: contract-based remote marketing assistant and remote administrative assistant on a fixed-term contract.

 4. Temporary remote assistant vacancies